Top Related Projects

 Try Visual CopilotREADME

-Sodium is an easy-to-use software library for encryption, decryption, signatures, password hashing, and more.
+Sodium is an easy-to-use software library that provides a wide range of cryptographic operations including encryption, decryption, digital signatures, and secure password hashing.

-It is a portable, cross-compilable, installable, packageable fork of NaCl, with a compatible API, and an extended API to improve usability even further.
+It is a portable, cross-compilable, installable, and packageable fork of NaCl.
+While maintaining API compatibility, libsodium extends functionality to improve usability and simplify the development of secure applications.

 Documentation